nina-je/technical-writing-portfolio/README.md

 # Technical Writing Portfolio

-his repository showcases a selection of technical writing samples, including API documentation, user guides, and reference content.
+This repository showcases a selection of technical writing samples, including API documentation, user guides, and reference content.

 All samples are written in Markdown and maintained using a docs-as-code workflow (Git, pull requests), emphasizing clarity, structure, and usability for technical audiences.